Back ground image of HeroRealtor logo phone_in_talk 065 083 2211 Line application logo HeroRealtor @ Line

 What Is TM30 in Thailand?

 Under Section 38 of the Immigration Act B.E.
 2522 (1979), the householder, owner, possessor of a dwelling place or hotel manager who accommodates a foreigner permitted to stay temporarily in Thailand must notify the immigration office in the area within 24 hours from the time the foreigner takes residence.
-If there is no immigration office in that area, notification must be made to the local police station.
+If there is no immigration office in that area, the notification must be made to the local police station.

 Who Is Responsible for Filing TM30?